 Automated composition, music theory and tools therefor, mostly Western.

-Sometime you don’t want to generate a chord, or measure a chord, or learn a chord, you just want to write a chord.
+Sometime you don’t want to measure a chord, or see a chord, you just want to write a chord.

 See also machine listening, musical corpora, musical metrics, synchronisation.
 The discrete symbolic cousin to analysis/resynthesis project.